-A peaceful protest can take a violent turn in a single flashpoint.
+A peaceful protest can take a violent turn to full blown riot in a single flashpoint.
 If you look at how community members take to the streets to voice their outrage over perceived injustice or make a political point, few intend to do harm.
 But, on the other hand, agitators and people with ill intent tend to infiltrate groups and sway them into a kind of mob mentality when passion is high among the once peaceful crowd.
-When it escalades quickly, law enforcement has no other option than to protect the safety of those around them, as well as themselves.
+When it escalates quickly, law enforcement has no other option than to protect the safety of those around them, as well as themselves.

-A Protest that Changed the Course of History
+A Protest that Changed the Way of History

 One of the more infamous protests that recently went wrong was the 2018 Charlottesville, Virginia protest.
 Competing political groups showed up to confront those who secured a permit for a peaceful protest.
 This trend was escalating all over the country.
 Much of the heightened violence had been attributed to a loosely-knit group of so-called “counter-protestors” who would show up armed and masked.
 Their ability to conceal their identity and penchant for hurling objects at their opposition and police officers made them uniquely dangerous.